danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 One of the biggest problems people face is all of the time necessary to figure this stuff out.
 Especially if they're not getting paid for the considerable efforts required, during the earliest parts of the learning curve.

-## A not for profit educational organization
+## A not-for-profit educational organization

 ![](/assets/img/digitalskills_inline.png)

 None of the problems around learning digital skills are particularly hard, but this is an entirely new educational paradigm who's infrastructure is simply under-developed.
 Besides that, the incentives of legacy educational institutions rarely seem aligned with the interests of their students.

-These are the experiences which led me to the idea of creating a not for profit educational institution who's **students will teach each other digital skills**.
+These are the experiences which led me to the idea of creating a not-for-profit educational institution who's **students will teach each other digital skills**.
 Members of this organization get the opportunity to learn digital fundamentals by building the organization, creating it curriculum, knowledge base, and ultimately educational products like online courses.

 ### Getting paid to learn